Skip to Content

 How To Grow The Different Garlic Varieties

-As we have mentioned there are two types of garlic, the soft neck, and the hard neck.
+As mentioned before, there are two types of garlic, the soft neck, and the hard neck.

 Soft neck garlic is not very hardy, but it stores better.
 Choose either Chesnok Wight for a strong flavor or Red Sicilian for a good roasting bulb.